ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch11-2-explosions.md

 When we create the explosion we need to add the texture to use.
 We'll also update the amount to get a few more particles.
-We need to use the method `clone()` on the texture, which is a efficient since it is only a pointer to the texture.
+We need to use the method `clone()` on the texture, which is efficient since it is only a pointer to the texture.

 ```rust [hl,3-4]
 {{#include ../../my-game/examples/graphics-explosion.rs:explosiontexture}}
 ```

-When the game is run the explosions should be animated with the explosion image instead of colored squares.
+When the game is run the explosions will be animated with the explosion image instead of colored squares.

 <div class="noprint">